 Set user's Email in Git Config

-After executing above command successfully, we will change our email.
+After executing the above command successfully, we will change our email.
 Type the following command

 It will change the email id in the Git Config to the email id you mentioned in the command.

-Note: It is very important to note that we use –global for personal config file while we use –system to make changes to the default file discussed in the above section.
-This file should be remained as it is.
+Note: It is very important to note that we use --global for personal config files while we use --system to make changes to the default file discussed in the above section.
+This file should be retained as it is.

-How to view list of User’s Settings of Git Config?
+How to view a list of User's Settings of Git Config?

 Once you have set all the values in the configuration file, you can view all the settings also through Git Bash.

-View complete list of setting in Git Config
+View the complete list of setting in Git Config

 For that go to Git Bash and type this command.